deadpixi/libtmt/README.rst

 assume the terminal, or use terminfo/termcap.

-In the first case (assuming the terminal), the program just isn't going to work on some terminals, not just libtmt-based ones.
+In the first case (assuming the terminal), the program just isn't going to work on some terminals, and not just libtmt-based ones.

 In the later case (using terminfo/termcap), the program will work for any terminal with a terminfo entry.
 As established above, mach and mach-color